eduNEXT/tutor-contrib-codejail/README.rst

 .
 Additional requirements are included in the sandbox via ``CODEJAIL_EXTRA_PIP_REQUIREMENTS``.
 - A different version of Python is set for the sandbox environment via ``CODEJAIL_SANDBOX_PYTHON_VERSION``.
-- The custom version of edx-platform that changes the contents of requirements/edx-sandbox.
+- You are using a custom version of edx-platform that changes the contents of requirements/edx-sandbox.

 Create a new image running: